 This set was contributed by photographer and hobby re-enactor Danielle Yrulegui, based out in California.

-Lastly this contribution from Kristen and Richard Smansky, both Civil War re-enactors from Ohio!
+This contribution is from Kristen and Richard Smansky, both Civil War re-enactors from Ohio!

-Finally my own contribution.
-Christina and I mashed ideas together to come up with this; Lucy Hood in Japanese chibi style!
+First, Christina and I mashed ideas together to come up with this art; Lucy Hood in Japanese chibi style!
 While the coloring is digital the art style is pretty much the same doctrine (big eyes, smaller body proportions, etc)

 So that was an interesting journey, to say the last.
 It turned out hunting the origins of an old picture led me to actually do some investigative journalism, talk to some interesting folks and get to collaborate with peeps in an art community.
 Good day all around.